stella-maltcheva/CMPT-353-Final-Project/README.md

 The dataset consists of Reddit comments and submissions.

 ## Instructions
 Please run the extracting-data.py file on the SFU cluster, ensuring you have all libraries installed.
 An output directory is required for this file and it will extract around 40,000 comments from 9 specific subreddits in three categories.
 Afterwards, run the final-analysis.py file.
-This file requires an input directory (where you saved reddit subset) and output directory for plots and visualizations.
+This file requires an input directory (where you saved the Reddit subset) and an output directory for plots and visualizations.

 ---